aseichter2007/ClipboardConqueror/readme.md

 Supported Platforms:
 --------------------
 Clipboard Conqueror is designed to work seamlessly across multiple platforms including Windows, macOS, and Linux.
 It has been rigorously tested and optimized to ensure stability and compatibility.//??!!
 Dang, that is a complete lie.
-There are at least 2 bugs I havent nailed down, and I have no idea if this works on linux or mac.
+There are at least 2 bugs I havent nailed down, and I have no idea if this works on mac.
 Report your findings please.
+Linux and probably IOS have a couple extra steps, thank Herro for figuring that out.

 Notice://gtp, openai unimplemented.
 LMStudio is not supported yet either.
 --------
 When using the |||gtp:3| or |||gpt:4| commands, be aware that data will be sent to outside systems.
 This may be a breach of your companies data protection policy.
+I  tried pounding the pavement, I made marketing materials, now I gotta get back after a better resume and rattle the job boards.
+Lets ride odds on interviewer reactons to this tool.
+Place your bets.
 //unimplemented, consider secondary branch to avoid data protection policy issues.

 You can safely use any other command to query sensitive data, and depending on your configuration, gtp commands can be sent to LMStudio to run against a larger slower model. //unimplemented
-Please use Clipboard Conqueror responsibly and respect copyright and laws in your country while generating content.
-Misuse of this tool might lead to unintended consequences and breaches of privacy or intellectual property rights.
-I hold no reponsibility for the data that passes through this tool on any system.
-//implementing this undercuts the mission.
-Distribute LLMs.

-Project License:

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Additional Terms:

-While the MIT License permits free use, modification, and distribution, I kindly request that you refrain from creating derivative works containing my code without permission from the original author (aseichter2007).
-In part because it's terrible code.
-If you have any inquiries regarding modifications or feature requests, please contact me at clipboard.aseichter2007@gmail.com or open an issue.

-Your understanding and respect for these terms are appreciated.

-Additional Resources:
-//todo: link assorted knowlege banks.

 Advanced Example: